stevensudit/FilePartMatcher/README.md

 HISTORY

 I'm not actually a Python programmer.
 When it comes to Python, my skills are aggresively mediocre and somewhat dated.
 But I was having a little chat with ChatGPT-4 about what existing utilities I could use, and it suggested that I write my own.
 Or, rather, it offered to write one for me, so I let it.
 This is the origin of the brilliantly-named FilePartMatcher (naming credit goes to the AI).

 Of course, it didn't do a perfect job on the first try, but then again, I have zero knowledge about tkinter, so I literally couldn't have written this code.
-In fact, I didn't, but I did supervise my AI employee.
+In fact, I didn't, but I did supervise my AI employee, so I get to take credit.

 It had a nasty bug at the start, which is that it immediately brought up the browse window and that somehow interfered with the ability to set focus to the autocomplete textbox.
 Delaying that popup until the user presses the browse button not only worked around that bug but added a feature.
 The remaining additions were likewise crafted with ChatGPT offering advice piecemeal.
 The end result is... not pretty.
 But it works.
 It works surprisingly well and is actually useful.